What is fibroblast made up of?

 Meanwhile, the causes of extrinsic aging are too much sun exposure or smoking.
 A decrease in antioxidant capacity makes the skin more susceptible to sun damage.
 Aging also results in increased reactive oxygen species produced by skin cell metabolism.

-These stressors affect a lot of different biochemical pathways.
+These stressors affect numerous different biochemical pathways.
 Effects include growth factor receptor-II deficiency and damage to the skin’s structural proteins.
-Furthermore, some studies show that both mechanisms of aging have areas that overlap.
+Furthermore, some studies indicate that both mechanisms of aging have overlapping areas.

-For the skin, telomeres keep getting shorter, making it hard for cells to reproduce.
+For the skin, telomeres continue to shorten, making it difficult for cells to reproduce.
 The matrix and fibroblast pattern expression remains fixed in the dermis for a long time.
-When stimulation, the cells grow, but the telomeres stay the same length.
+When stimulated, the cells grow, but the telomeres stay the same length.

 References: